Batesville, AR

 Poverty & Diversity

-24.4% of the population for whom poverty status is determined in Batesville, AR (2.59k out of 10.6k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+24.4% of the population for whom poverty status is determined in Batesville, AR (2.59k out of 10.6k people) live below the poverty line, a number that is higher than the national average of 12.4%.
 The largest demographic living in poverty are Males 35 - 44, followed by Females 35 - 44 and then Females 25 - 34.

 The most common racial or ethnic group living below the poverty line in Batesville, AR is White, followed by Hispanic and Other.